capensis/canopsis-nagios/README.md

-    connector =     Connector name (nagios) (you can type "icinga" for icinga) max_size =      Maximum message size to send to the AMQP bus (8192) cache_file =    File in which faulty messages are stored (/usr/local/nagios/var/canopsis.cache) cache_size =    Number of messages to store in cache (500) autoflush =     Delay in seconds between two automatic flush of the cache into 'cache_file'.
+    connector =     Connector name (nagios) (you can type "icinga" for icinga) max_size =      Maximum message size to send to the AMQP bus (8192) cache_file =    File in which faulty messages are stored (/usr/local/nagios/var/canopsis.cache) (note: if we cannot read/create the file, the cache will only run in memory)
+    cache_size =    Number of messages to store in cache (500) autoflush =     Delay in seconds between two automatic flush of the cache into 'cache_file'.
                     If < 0 disable autoflush (note: the cache will always be stored when the module